-Nurses the NHS ‘can’t cope’ without will push on with strikes leader warns
+Nurses the NHS ‘can’t cope’ without will push on with strikes, union leader warns

-‘Determined’ nurses the NHS ‘can’t cope’ without will push ahead with strikes union leader warns
+‘Determined’ nurses the NHS ‘can’t cope’ without will push ahead with strikes, union leader warns

 Health secretary Steve Barclay accuses RCN of premature action

-The health service “can’t cope” without nurses who are “determined” to press on with strikes even if a pay rise for NHS workers goes ahead on Tuesday, their leaders have said.
+The health service “can’t cope” without nurses who are “determined” to press on with strikes even if a pay rise for NHS workers goes ahead on Tuesday, union leaders have said.

-Services across England were braced for “exceptionally low” staffing as part of the “biggest” walkout yet over the bank holiday.
+Services across England were braced for “exceptionally low” staffing as part of the biggest walkout yet over the bank holiday.

 But the health secretary Steve Barclay accused nurses of taking premature and disrespectful action, just hours before a meeting that could deliver salary increases for many.

-On Tuesday the NHS Staff Council, made up of health unions, employers and government representatives, will decide on ministers’ 5 per cent pay offer.
+On Tuesday, the NHS Staff Council, made up of health unions, employers and government representatives, will decide whether to accept a 5 per cent pay offer from ministers.

-This has been rejected by the RCN and the Unite union, but accepted by a number of others.
+The offer has been rejected by the Royal College of Nursing (RCN) and the Unite unions, but accepted by a number of others.

-Pat Cullen, the leader of the Royal College of Nursing (RCN), denied support for strikes among her members would “crumble” if the pay rise goes ahead.
+Pat Cullen, leader of the RCN, denied support for strikes among her members would “crumble” if the pay rise goes ahead.
 “These are very determined people,” she said.

-Earlier she told BBC Breakfast: “We can now see the NHS can’t cope without nursing staff, that is abundantly clear.”
+Earlier on Tuesday she told BBC Breakfast: “We can now see the NHS can’t cope without nursing staff, that is abundantly clear.”

 She called on general managers in the NHS to “signal immediately to government the importance of nursing - and how critical it is to get this dispute resolved.”

-Ms Cullen also hit back, accusing Mr Barclay himself of “disrespect” for not entering face to face talks with the RCN on how to end the strike.
+Ms Cullen also hit back at Mr Barclay’s comments, accusing him of “disrespect” for not entering face-to-face talks with the RCN on how to end the strike.

 She said she had had “absolutely” no discussions with Mr Barclay or his officials over the weekend.